afrigon/tlwk/mechanics/dhuum-green.md

 ## How to do a green

-Collect five orbs including the bigger enforcer orb spawing two seals clockwise of yours.
+Collect five orbs including the bigger enforcer orb spawning two seals clockwise of yours.

 [Example](https://youtu.be/0yq9-lnkOYg)